 12. If you do not want to receive marketing information from us

 We may contact you by email or by post and send you details about our products, company news and updates (where we have received your consent to do so, or we believe that you may be interested in the material as it relates to similar products or services you have previously indicated an interest in acquiring from us).

-If you receive marketing materials relating to our products and services by email or post, you may withdraw your consent for us to send these to you at any time, by sending an email to firstname.lastname@example.org with “unsubscribe” in the subject box.
+If you receive marketing materials relating to our products and services by email or post, you may withdraw your consent for us to send these to you at any time, by "opting-out" of marketing or promotional communications in accordance with the unsubscribe instructions included in the specific communication or by sending an email to firstname.lastname@example.org with “unsubscribe” in the subject box.
 Alternatively, you can let us know your preferences by sending an email to email@example.com

 We review this Privacy Notice regularly and reserve the right to revise it or any part of it from time to time to reflect changes in the law or technology practices.
 It is your responsibility to review the amended Privacy Notice.

 If you have any questions about this Privacy Notice, or want to submit a written complaint to us about how we handle your personal information, please contact us at: